 It’s time to step away from the machine.
-If you are a die-hard machinist this might be a trying time but don’t fear!
-Hand sewing is a skill that can be re-learnt easily.
+If you are a die-hard machinist, this might be a trying time but don’t fear!
+Hand sewing is a skill that can be learned easily.
 Here are some basics that no self-respecting dressmaker can be without.

 The Magic Four

 Here are four magic stitches that can see you through any sewing project.
 They can be used on any fabric and in the creation of any item – from clothes to home furnishings.

 The beauty of hand sewing lies in precision.
 You can really control where you are going to put those stitches.
 There is no doubt that it will take longer than a sewing machine but when the machine is out of action or when you simply want to do some detailed work you need to know these basics.

 Backstitch is your number one stitch.
 How do you spot it on fabric?
 It looks perfect and neat from the top, with a seemingly continuous line.
 However, from underneath the stitches look like they are double-spaced.
 This is really one stitch that you should have in your skillset.
 The great news is that perfect sewing like this is relatively easy to master.
 All you need is some simple thread and a standard universal needle.
 Practice on a spare bit of fabric before you commit to your project piece.

 Start by inserting the needle from the underside of the fabric and pull the thread through until you feel the knot meeting the fabric edge.
 Bring the needle back, approximately 3-4mm and insert it through the topside of the fabric.
 Then simply put the needle in through the end of the first stitch and out a stitch ahead continuing until you run out of fabric to work with!
 The backstitch is a strong and reliable stitch.
 For that reason, it should be your stitch of choice when putting hems together on garments.

 Do you need to put two pieces of fabric together quickly?
 Then you need to baste!